State and Local Spotlight:

 Contact: Jim Brooks, Director of Housing Development and Healthy Homes; firstname.lastname@example.org; 508-799-1400 x31427

-Housing and Neighborhood Development of the City of Worcester are a department of city government focusing on revitalizing the neighborhoods and housing of Worcester.
+Housing and Neighborhood Development of the City of Worcester is a department of city government focusing on revitalizing the neighborhoods and housing of Worcester.
 It is responsible for coordinating housing rehabilitation efforts, including projects focusing on indoor air quality, lead poisoning prevention, and codes.
 The office collaborates with the city health departments, local hospitals and healthcare facilities, federal government, and community-based organizations to improve the quality of life of Worcester’s residents and address the needs of each neighborhood.

 The Health and Housing Block Party on the Hill was hosted in April of 2019 for the city of Worcester, its residents, the elected representatives of the city, and HUD officials.
 It was requested by HUD due to the city’s long history as a HUD lead grantee.
 The Block Party consisted of two main parts: a listening session between HUD officials, elected representatives, and local housing and health organizations; and the block party targeted towards the rest of the public.
 The goals of these were to educate the representatives on the healthy housing issues unique to the city, as well as informing the general population about asthma, lead, and other housing concerns.